abelgacem/topix-jk-site-it/docs/categories/_concepts/list/virtualization/whatis/container.md

 ---
 mx:
-  ref:
-    - whatis/containerization
+  trail: 1
 ---

 # {{site.data.name.definition}}

+## Containerization
+- Derived from the noun "container".
+- {{site.data.name.aka}} application's virtualization
+- It consists of packaging an application and its dependencies into a image then instanciate a container from that image

+## Container
 - An isolated environment
-- An instance of an image
+- An instance of an **image**
-- Allows applications to be virtualized by packaging them along with all their dependencies.
+- Allows applications to be virtualized.
-- Often run whtitn a {{site.data.name.vm}}.
+- Usually run whtitn a {{site.data.name.vm}}.
 - Can run within a container in very specific contexts (k8s).
-- Needs a **container `runtime`** to be installed on the {{site.data.name.vm}}.
+- Needs a **container runtime** to be installed on the {{site.data.name.vm}}.
 - Shares resources with the {{site.data.name.vm}}:
   - the kernel's {{site.data.name.os}}.
-- Have specific resources:
+- Has specific resources:
   - The Process space
 - Can define specific resources:
   - User space
-  - process space
   - libraries
   - binaries
   - configuration files

-To simplify the presentation, we can reduce the complexity by focusing on clarity and using a cleaner layout.
-Here's an approach where the information is split into clear, well-defined blocks with minimal overlap, more like a flowchart or segmented diagram:

----

-# {{site.date.name.class}}
+# {{site.data.name.class}}
 Containers can be categorized based on some of their charasteritics.

 ## Container Runtimes